michaelmarty/UniDec/readme.md

 v.5.2.1

+UniDec and UniChrom now try to read the polarity from the data and set the adduct appropriately.
+Check that this is working!

 Added ability to label names from peak panel.

 Added drag and drop for batch processing in UniChrom.

+Significantly faster reading of some mzML files.

 Fixes to reading in Agilent Files.
 May no longer need adminstrator access but not sure.
 Also, may work with Bruker TIMS data, but also not sure about this.